sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 Turning the toggle off and completing another offroad-to-onroad cycle restores **PSCM Coefficient Observer** if selected, otherwise the original Ford path controller.
 The stored observer selection is preserved.
-The experiment takes priority on the supported vehicle; other vehicles retain their existing controller.
+The experiment takes priority on Ford CAN FD vehicles; other vehicles retain their existing controller.
 A leftover `FordVirtualAngleController` parameter has no effect.

 ## Wiring and validation